Constructive counterexamples to the additivity of minimum output R\'enyi entropy of quantum channels for all $p>1$: Introduction

 Randomized constructions of subspaces of high geometric measure of entanglement are given in~\cite{harrow2013church}.
-As before, for simplicity we focus on the case $m=2$, $n_1=n_2=n$.
+For simplicity we focus on the case $m=2$, $n_1=n_2=n$.
 The more general setting can be analyzed similarly.
 In particular, the following randomized construction is given in~\cite{harrow2013church}: \begin{prop}[Proposition 11 in~\cite{harrow2013church}] Let $\U \subseteq \complex^n \otimes \complex^n$ be a Haar-random subspace of dimension $\ell=n^2-2(n-1)-x$ for some positive integer $x$.
 Then \ba \Pr(E(\U) \leq n^{-2n/x-2}) \leq n^{-n}. \ea \end{prop} We now compare the bound on $E(\U)$ obtained by this randomized construction to the one obtained by our explicit construction.
 We consider two examples $\ell=(n-1)^2$ (the largest possible) and $\ell=(1-o(1))(1-\eps)n^2$.
-We find that our explicit construction outperforms the randomized construction in both cases: \begin{itemize} \item When $\ell=(n-1)^2$, the randomized construction obtains $E(\U) > n^{-2n-2}$.
-By comparison, our explicit construction obtains the better bound $E(\U)\geq 2^{-2n+2}$. \item When $\ell=(1-o(1))(1-\eps)n^2$, the randomized construction obtains $E(\U) > n^{\frac{-2n}{\eps n^2 -2n+2+o(1)(1-\eps)n^2}-2}$.
-Note that this bound is less than $n^{-2}$ for $n \gg0$.
+We find that our explicit construction outperforms the randomized one in both cases: \begin{itemize} \item When $\ell=(n-1)^2$, the randomized construction obtains $E(\U) > n^{-2n-2}$.
+By comparison, our explicit construction obtains the better bound $E(\U)\geq 2^{-2n+2}$. \item When $\ell=(1-o(1))(1-\eps)n^2$, the randomized construction obtains \ba E(\U) > n^{{-2n}/{(\eps n^2 -2n+2+o(1)(1-\eps)n^2)}-2}. \ea Note that this bound is less than $n^{-2}$ for $n \gg0$.
 By comparison, our explicit construction obtains a constant bound $E(\U) \geq \eps/4$ (or $E(\U) \geq \eps$ when $\eps=\binom{2d}{d}^{-1}$ for some $d$).
 We note that the construction of~\cite{brannan2018highly} also achieves a constant bound of $E(\U) \geq 1- \sqrt{1-\eps}$. \end{itemize}

 Randomized constructions of highly entangled subspaces are also presented in~\cite{bhaskara2024new} over the real numbers.
 In particular, they construct a subspace of dimension $\dim(\U)=c n^2$ for a fixed constant $c$, with $E(\U)$ depending inverse-polynomially in $n$.
 See~\cite[Theorem 7.1]{bhaskara2024new} for a more general statement, which holds for other types of entanglement as well as in the smoothed analysis setting.